abhishekRjoseph/FP-A-and-Business-optimization-analytics-for-a-Food-Beverages-F-B-Company/README.md

 This repository contains the analysis, optimization, and budgeting framework developed  for one of the fast food chains.
 It serves as a comprehensive solution for financial performance analysis, business optimization, and detailed budgeting strategies using Power BI and Excel.

-# Crunchy-Corner-Financial-Performance-Optimization

-This repository contains the analysis, optimization, and budgeting framework developed for **Crunchy Corner**, one of India's largest fast food chains.
-It serves as a comprehensive solution for financial performance analysis, business optimization, and detailed budgeting strategies using **Power BI** and **Excel**.

 ## Project Overview
 Crunchy Corner is a fast food restaurant chain with over 1000 restaurants, offering the largest SKU in the industry.
 This project focuses on building a dashboard for financial performance analysis and optimization.